Tolerance-Compliance/tolerance-api/README.md

 REST API for querying **NIST SP 800-171**, **SP 800-172**, and **FAR 52.204-21** security requirements, built for CMMC compliance workflows.

+The official [NIST CPRT](https://csrc.nist.gov/projects/cprt/catalog#/cprt/home) JSON exports are the authoritative source for this data.
+However, consuming them directly means wrestling with very complex nested structures and stitching together multiple documents by hand, and applying CMMC scoring and POA&M rules from separate guidance yourself.
+The point of this API, then, was to serve the user that same information through a clean, fast, (and tokio) REST interface, so that the information could be used for compliance dashboards, audit automation, and LLM pipelines (`text/toon` content header) doing CMMC gap analysis.

 Documents are loaded from the official NIST CPRT JSON exports at startup, indexed in memory, and served as a clean read-only JSON API.
 No database required.

 A Swagger UI is available at [`http://localhost:3000/`](http://localhost:3000/) and the raw OpenAPI spec at [`/api-docs/openapi.json`](http://localhost:3000/api-docs/openapi.json).